-Banner Elk is a quaint mountain village between the Beech Mountain and Sugar Mountain ski areas.
+Banner Elk is a quaint mountain village between the Beech Mountain and Sugar Mountain ski areas (our top North Carolina Ski Town).
 It's home to Lees-McRae College, a beautiful historic campus at the highest elevation of any college east of the Mississippi (3,700 ft.).

 While the town is only home to about 1,000 residents, it's a hub for the area and offers a nice selection of shopping and impressive line-up of great restaurants within a few blocks of the town clock tower.